-&lt;sup>1 Note: due to some sites retaining multiple site types (for example a rockshelter with a grinding groove), the total number of AHIMS entries may not reflect the actual number of sites types recorded.
+1 Note: due to some sites retaining multiple site types (for example a rockshelter with a grinding groove), the total number of AHIMS entries may not reflect the actual number of sites types recorded.
 As outlined here, where 31 different site types are documented as 30 AHIMS entries - one site consisting of both an artefact scatter and a potential archaeological deposit.

-&lt;sup>2 The site card refers to this site as being documented in Dallas and Steele 2003, however, the title of the report (Aboriginal Archaeological Survey of Department of Defence Lands at Moorebank) could not be relocated and may actually relate to Steele & Dallas 2001, which retains the same title.
+$^{^2}$ The site card refers to this site as being documented in Dallas and Steele 2003, however, the title of the report (Aboriginal Archaeological Survey of Department of Defence Lands at Moorebank) could not be relocated and may actually relate to Steele & Dallas 2001, which retains the same title.

 Figure 9.

 Map of archaeological sites previously recorded in the subject area and documented in OEH's AHIMS database.
 In summary, studies in the local area have revealed extensive occupation by prehistoric populations.
 Excavations of rock shelters in Lucas Heights indicate that this occupation probably occurred in the late Holocene (<3000 years ago) during a period of significant change in prehistoric populations.
 This change most likely involved population intensification, a greater reliance on these areas, and/or perhaps the loss of coastal resources through sea level rise.
 Within the Hawkesbury sandstone country, sites are almost exclusively rock shelters or grinding grooves, all located in deeply incised valleys or ravines.
 Within the subject area and the surrounding Cumberland Plain, archaeological sites are dominated by artefact scatters, culturally modified trees and potential archaeological deposits.
 Studies within the local area and including the subject area identified the presence and/or potential for such site types to occur.
-However, previous studies by Steele & Dallas of several parts of the subject area indicate that due to disturbance, archaeological potential would be constrained to areas adjacent to the East Hills Rail Line.
+However, previous studies by Steele & Dallas of several parts of the subject area adjacent to the East Hills Rail Line.